Questions to Ask Your Property Surveyor

-A property surveyor is a specialist who assesses and values properties to uncover any defects or structural issues that will need future attention.
+A property surveyor is a specialist who assesses properties to uncover any defects or structural issues that will need future attention.
 If you’re thinking of buying or selling a property, it's important to find a surveyor who can help you discover any issues that will affect the overall value of the building.

 Before comparing surveyors, it’s important to compile a list of useful questions to determine they’re the right person for you.
 Understanding their qualifications and experience is vital when hiring a reliable surveyor.
 There are a variety of questions to ask your surveyor before and after a survey to ensure you understand the results.
 Getting a building survey quote ensures you won't pay over the odds, either.